-12.1.
-Printing with a Driver
+12.2.
+PostScript Driver Print

-Any desktop system can print to SavaPage with a PostScript printer driver.
+Any desktop system can print to SavaPage with a PostScript driver.
 The driver can either be generic, or a mainstream one from a vendor as shipped with the OS, or a dedicated one provided by SavaPage.
 When printing from public Internet a private Device URI must be used.
-See Section 3.10.1, "Internet Printer" [71].
+See Section 3.10.1, "Internet Printer" [72].